pnp/blog/content/post/managing-and-selecting-clientids-for-pnp-powershell/index.md

 - **Simple** menu navigation
 - **Expandable** in the future for example to include automatic login

 During my research I came up with three different approaches, all of which I have published in [my Github repository](https://github.com/samurai-ka/PnP-Powershell-Selector).
-They are available for everyone to use as examples in their own Powershell environments.
-Everyone is free to choose the variant that best suits their needs.
+They are available for everyone as a starting point for their own Powershell environments.
+Choose the variant that best suits your needs.

 ### The basic principle

 Although we now have to specify the client ID of the application registration when logging in with PnP Powershell, fortunately there is also the possibility to define the environment variable **ENTRAID_APP_ID** with the GUID of the client ID to which we want to log in by default.
-So if you write the GUID in to ENTRAID_APP_ID, you can omit the *-ClientID* parameter from Connect-PnPOnline.
+So if you write the GUID in to ENTRAID_APP_ID, you can omit the *-ClientID* parameter for Connect-PnPOnline.

 ```powershell
 $env:ENTRAID_APP_ID="1337B33F-1337-B33F-1337-B33F1337B33F"
 Connect-PnPOnline -Url "https:<tenant>-admin.sharepoint.com" -Interactive
 ```

-My first two targets, Easy to understand and Available in Powershell at all times, are realized by simply adding a small helper script to my Powershell profile.
+My first two goals, Easy to understand and Available in Powershell at all times, are realized by simply adding a small helper script to my Powershell profile.
 This script adds a new function **Select-PnPEnvironment** that creates a small menu in which I can choose between the different client IDs.

 ```powershell
 function Select-PnPEnvironment {